 This is a great option for Thanksgiving when oven space may be limited.

-- You can mix up this casserole one day in advance.
+- Mix up this casserole no more than one day in advance.

 - Cover the casserole with plastic wrap or aluminum foil and refrigerate it.